 But do you know the steps involved in the project life cycle, a major tenant of project management?

-What are the steps in the project lifecycle?
+What are the five steps in the project lifecycle?

 - Initiation or ideation

 The project life cycle is the four, or five, phases project managers follow that take a project from inception to completion.
 It is the framework by which project managers are able to measure their progress.
 The five stages are ideation, planning, execution, control, and closure.

 Project managers go back and forth on whether the life cycle is made up of four steps, or five.
 Let’s skip the argument in this article, talk about all the possible steps, and I’ll let you decide which ones comprise your final life cycle.

 Before we begin, let’s answer the question: what is a project life cycle?

 The project life cycle is the four, or five, traditional project management phases that take a project from inception to completion.
 It is the framework by which project managers are able to measure their progress.

 |Tip: Those attempting to measure their progress would benefit from project tracking software.|